-The most disappointing thing in this world is a piece of cornbread that’s golden and gorgeous on the outside but is dry and crumbly on the inside.
+The most disappointing thing in this world is a piece of cornbread that’s golden and gorgeous on the outside but dry and crumbly on the inside.
 The buttermilk in this recipe does wonders in keeping a moist and tender crumb but the golden rule to remember is to mix the cornbread batter sparingly.
 Please do not beat it to death!
-Once the wet is added to the dry ingredients, stir the mixture until just combined.
+Once the wet ingredients are added to the dry, stir the mixture until just combined.
 A few lumps here and there would be fine.

 - In a bowl, combine flour, cornmeal, sugar, baking powder, salt and baking soda.

-- In a bowl, combine buttermilk, eggs, butter and pickled jalapenos and whisk to blend.
+- In another bowl, combine buttermilk, eggs, butter, and pickled jalapenos.
+Whisk to blend.

 - Add wet mixture to flour mixture and stir until just combined.